 Ireland is considered among the most friendly and tolerant countries in the world for international students.
 On the Global Peace Index, Ireland is ranked as the 10th most peaceful place in the world in the year 2019.

-The Irish higher education system has 34 higher education institution offering an extensive range of over 5000 programs at undergraduate, postgraduate and research levels.
-English is the universal spoken language in the country and is one of the reasons why so many multinational businesses locate their European base in Ireland.
-In addition, English as the universal language of Ireland opens the doors for English-speaking international students from around the world to study different courses at reputed Irish universities.
+The Irish higher education system has 34 higher education institutions offering an extensive range of over 5000 programs at undergraduate, postgraduate, and research levels.
+English is the universal spoken language in the country and is one of the reasons why so many multinational businesses locate their European bases in Ireland.
+English as the universal language of Ireland opens the doors for English-speaking international students from around the world to study different courses at reputed Irish universities.
 This combined with the flexibility for international students to work part-time for 20 hours per week and full-time for 40 hours per week makes Ireland a worthy international education destination for aspiring students.

 This English-speaking country offers quality-assured international qualifications and for international students the ability to work part-time while studying abroad.
 Another key reason for many international students choosing Ireland as a popular study abroad destination is the 24-months stay back period offered by the country.
 This, combined with the booming Information and Communication Technology (ICT) industry, makes Ireland one of the most-targeted countries for students aspiring to study abroad.
 The Irish Education System also enables talented students to secure lucrative jobs with large multinational companies in the technology and management sectors.
 Ireland offers the best of Europe, primarily for being an excellent study abroad destination due to the quality of its education system, but also due to it being a resourceful European country with a key role to play in the advancement of information and communication technology industries.

 Study in Ireland to experience not just a high-quality education system, but also scenic locations from fantasy movies, excellent connectivity with the rest of Europe, and a booming ICT industry for seeking highly skilled employment.